Company Pension vs. Personal Pension Schemes

 A £100 contribution to your pension would have been taxed at 20% if it had been paid to you as part of your salary, but the tax relief means the full £100 is invested directly into your pension fund.
 For higher rate taxpayers, the impact of this is particularly significant.

 If your employer runs a final salary scheme it’s likely the contributions will be even more generous since they will be keen to fund the ‘final salary’ promise.
+A final salary scheme can be non-contributory or contributory.
+The amount put into the scheme depends on the employers needs to meet the expected pensions they will have to pay out in the future as the amount you will receive depends on what percentage of final salary needs to be funded for.

 Lack of control over where your pension pot is invested may give rise to concern and there have, in recent years, been cases where workers have contributed to their company pension for years.
 Due to poor investment decisions and/or bad timing, the pension they have received has fallen short of their expectations.